ibm-cloud-docs/containers/cs_health.md

 The Kubernetes audit system in your cluster consists of an audit webhook, a log collection service and webserver app, and a logging agent.
 The webhook collects the Kubernetes API server events from your cluster master.
 The log collection service is a Kubernetes `ClusterIP` service that is created from a image from the public {{site.data.keyword.cloud_notm}} registry.
 This service exposes a simple `node.js` HTTP webserver app that is exposed only on the private network.
 The webserver app parses the log data from the audit webhook and creates each log as a unique JSON line.
 Finally, the logging agent forwards the logs from the webserver app to {{site.data.keyword.la_full_notm}}, where you can view the logs.

 To see how the audit webhook collects logs, check out the {{site.data.keyword.containerlong_notm}} [`kube-audit` policy](https://github.com/IBM-Cloud/kube-samples/blob/master/kube-audit/kube-audit-policy.yaml){: external}.

+You cannot modify the default `kube-audit` policy or apply your own custom policy.
+{: note}

 For more information about Kubernetes audit logs, see the <a href="https://kubernetes.io/docs/tasks/debug-application-cluster/audit/" target="blank">auditing topic <img src="../icons/launch-glyph.svg" alt="External link icon"></a> in the Kubernetes documentation.